Skip to main content

 log global

-spoe-message crowdsec-ip
+spoe-message crowdsec-tcp

 args id=unique-id src-ip=src src-port=src_port